 When vehicle manufacturers release a new model year, dealers are often stuck with “leftover new cars” from the previous model year that they need to get off their lots.
 This is why it’s so common to see advertisements for “model-year-end clearance” sales.

-I’ve got some advice worth keeping in mind as you prepare to head to the dealership.
+I have some advice worth considering as you head to the dealership.

 1) Know When to Go Car Shopping